 A New Old Way

 However, any effort to ‘enlighten’ the whole population reminds me of the maxim, “You can lead a horse to water, but you can’t make him drink”.
-People ‘drink in’ whatever tends to support their beliefs and biases.
-At best, we’d just end back up at the Taoist view, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+People ‘drink in’ whatever tends to support their beliefs and biases, and so we listen mostly to what we want to hear.
 Yet, I see a natural way around this.

 Onward to 12,000 A.D.